Ehrlichiosis Forecast 2019

 Ehrlichiosis, a tick-borne disease that can affect both dogs and humans, will continue to pose a problem in the United States this year.
-Nationwide, the ehrlichiosis forecast is geographically spotty.
-Pet owners are advised to use the 2018 CAPC forecast maps as a guidance tool for their region, and the monthly CAPC parasite prevalence maps as an ongoing tool for monitoring new cases reported at the local level.
+Nationwide, the ehrlichiosis forecast shows a number of geographic areas of high risk.
+Pet owners are advised to use the 2019 CAPC forecast maps as a guidance tool for their region, and the monthly CAPC parasite prevalence maps as an ongoing tool for monitoring new cases reported at the local level.
 Importantly, Ehrlichiosis may be non-existent to endemic within a 200 miles range, leading to a strong need for local-level awareness and conversations with your veterinarian about your dog’s travel.

 What is Ehrlichiosis?

 Ehrlichiosis is a disease caused by one or more different species of bacteria that infect white blood cells.
 Dogs get infected through the bite of several different species of infected ticks, such as the brown dog tick, the American dog tick or the lone star tick.

 Infected dogs may show no signs at all, or there may be vague signs, such as fever, lethargy, loss of appetite, or nose bleeds.
 In some cases, chronic infection can lead to arthritis, immune cell abnormalities, and bone marrow suppression (which can be fatal).
 This is why early diagnosis and treatment are critical.

 Humans and other pets in your household cannot catch ehrlichiosis directly from an infected dog.
 However, infected dogs mean there may be infected ticks in the area that could transmit the bacteria to other household members.

 Year-round tick control can help safeguard your dog